 The Kingdom is a sovereign state and a substantial portion of the assets of the Kingdom are therefore located outside the United States and the United Kingdom.
-As a result, it may not be possible for investors to effect service of process within the United States and/or the United Kingdom upon the Kingdom or to enforce against it in the United States courts or courts located in the United Kingdom, respectively, including judgments obtained in United States courts or the securities laws of the United States or the securities laws of any state or territory within the United States.
+As a result, it may not be possible for investors to effect service of process within the United States and/or the United Kingdom upon the Kingdom or to enforce against it in the United States courts or courts located in the United Kingdom judgments obtained in United States courts or courts located in the United Kingdom, respectively, including judgments predicated upon the civil liability provisions of the securities laws of the United States or the securities laws of any state or territory within the United States.